olincollege/just-dance/README.md

 To have the best performance for this project, your machine must meet the following minimum requirements:

 - **RAM:** At least 16GB of RAM is required to ensure smooth performance without lagging of video frames.
+We recommend using a machine with 32GBS of RAM.

 - **Camera:** A recommended camera of at least 1080p resolution is recommended, although not required.